TristaZeng/ZS-DeconvNet/Python_MATLAB_Codes/ReadMe.md

 <h1> ZS-DeconvNet </h1>

 This is the source codes and instructions for <b>ZS-DeconvNet</b>, a self-supervised deep-learning tool for instant denoising and super-resolution in optical fluorescence microscopy.
 This package includes the Python implementation of training and inference, and MATLAB implementation of training data generation and simulation of PSF.
+You should be able to download our code and set up the environment within five minutes.

 <h2> Content </h2>